-Are you looking for the perfect books for new dads?
-Look no further than these fifteen great reads for the guy who’ll be a dad in no time.
+Are you looking for the best book for new dads?
+Look no further than these fifteen great reads for the guy who’ll be a dad any day now.

 The role of dads in the home has changed dramatically over the last few decades.

 Fathers are taking a much more active role in caring for their kids, helping out around the house, and even assuming the role of a stay-at-home father.